Dweaver309/dweaver309-gmail.com/NF.HardwareLib.Firmware/Readme.md

 Congratulations the firmware is installed and you can test the new  “NF.HardwareLib”

 To test the library compile the "NF.HardwareLibTest" solution.

+If nanoFramework packages are updated the firmware will need to be updated.